Devon 502-601

 2128 |

-in Plymouth, Devon, between Richard Harpur of Plymouth, Merchant, Andrew
+Plymouth, Devon, between Richard Harpur of

-Brewer.
-All that messuage or tenement
+of Plymouth, Beer Brewer.
+All that messuage or tenement in the burrough

-in the burrough of Plymouth on the High Street with all shops, cellars and
+of Plymouth on the High Street with all shops, cellars and warehouses. |

 Crosse |